MicrosoftDocs/win32/desktop-src/Sync/object-inheritance.md

 ---
-Description: 'When you create a process with the CreateProcess function, you can specify that the process inherit handles to mutex, event, semaphore, or timer objects using the SECURITY\_ATTRIBUTES structure.' ms.assetid: '36491a5c-7599-4f69-ab76-d3a62261a151'
+Description: When you create a process with the CreateProcess function, you can specify that the process inherit handles to mutex, event, semaphore, or timer objects using the SECURITY\_ATTRIBUTES structure. ms.assetid: 36491a5c-7599-4f69-ab76-d3a62261a151
 title: Object Inheritance
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Object Inheritance